The Minnesota Renaissance Festival is the perfect place to spark kids’ imaginations and bring their fairy tales to life.

-But there are some things parents need to know to navigate this local tradition now in its 49th year in Shakopee, running weekends Aug.
-17–Sept.
-29. (In 2021, the festival will move — due to a lease expiration — possibly to a site in nearby Jordan.)
+But there are some things parents need to know to navigate this local tradition now in its 52nd year in Shakopee, running weekends Aug.
+19–Oct 1.

 Here are our top tips for bringing young children to the largest Renaissance festival in the U.S. (with an annual attendance of 300,000!):

 🟡Buy tickets in advance.

 At the gate, adult tickets are $26.95 and admission for kids (considered ages 5–12) is $17.95.
 Purchased online in advance, they’re about $3 off ($23.95/$15.50).
 Ages 4 and younger can attend for free.
 Having your tickets in hand will also help you avoid the lines that can form at the ticket booths.

 🟡Make parking easier.

 There are buses throughout the parking area.
 Instead of walking all the way to the entrance, you can wait at a bus flag and get a ride.
 (Just don’t forget where you parked!)
 If you’re arriving in the afternoon, you can try driving up to the entrance to see if a few spots opened after early visitors left.
 For parking, Festival visitors will need a parking voucher (which can be purchased on here www.renaissancefest.com) to park on the grounds.
 They recommend using one of the Park & Ride services listed on their website to make the journey easiest.